 IDENTIFICATION AND ASSESSMENT

-Mirabaud Asset Management considers principal adverse impacts of its investment decisions on sustainability factors.
-Through our Sustainable and Responsible Investment strategy, we identify, prioritize and monitor adverse impacts that entities have on sustainability factors such as climate, environment, resources use, labour and human rights as well as business ethics.
+We consider the principal adverse impacts of our investment decisions on sustainability factors.
+Through our SRI strategy, we identify, prioritise and monitor the adverse impacts that companies have on sustainability factors – including climate, environment, resource use, labour and human rights, and business ethics.

 ACTIONS TAKEN

-In order to identify and monitor adverse sustainability impact within our investment universe, we rely on our holistic Sustainable and Responsible Strategy based on four complementary pillars: Exclusion, Active Ownership, ESG Integration and Climate Policy.
+To identify and monitor adverse sustainability impacts across our investment universe, we apply our holistic SRI strategy, built on four complementary pillars: Exclusion, Active Ownership, ESG Integration and Climate Policy.

 ADHERENCE TO INTERNATIONAL INITIATIVES

-As a signatory of the UN Principles for Responsible Investment (UNPRI) since 2010, we act accordingly to integrate and promote the internationally recognized principles for responsible finance.
+As a signatory of the UN Principles for Responsible Investment (UNPRI) since 2010, we act accordingly to integrate and promote the internationally recognised principles for responsible finance.

 We support the 10 principles of the United Nations Global Compact (UNGC) relating to human rights, labour law, the environment and the fight against corruption.
 We are committed to the promotion and development of sustainable finance, in particular through our partnership with the associations Swiss Sustainable Finance (SSF) and Sustainable Finance Geneva (SFG).

-Mirabaud Asset Management is also signatory of CDP ( formerly the Carbon Disclosure Project), supports the Task Force on Climate-related Financial Disclosure (TCFD) and collaborates closely with initiatives such as the Transition Pathway Initiative and Climate Action 100+.
+We are also a signatory of CDP (formerly the Carbon Disclosure Project), and supporter of the Task Force on Climate-related Financial Disclosure (TCFD).
+We collaborate closely with initiatives such as the Transition Pathway Initiative and Climate Action 100+.

-MIRABAUD'S SRI STRATEGY IS CENTRED AROUND THE FOLLOWING FOUR COMPLEMENTARY SRI APPROACHES:
+OUR SRI STRATEGY IS CENTRED ON FOUR COMPLEMENTARY APPROACHES

 Also known as negative screening, exclusion is traditionally considered as one of the primary Sustainable and Responsible investment (SRI) approaches.
 Some activities, products or services are deemed "controversial' when they pose major and global risks to the environment and the society.
 Indirectly, such activities also expose investors to severe financial and reputation risks.